Dr. John Gilliam, CFP®, ChFC, CLU

 Experience: Hampton joined the Texas Tech faculty and the Center for Financial Responsibility in 1999.
 She received her M.S. and Ph.D. degrees in Family and Consumption Economics at the University of Illinois - Urbana.
 Before coming to Texas Tech, Dr. Hampton taught and conducted research in personal financial planning at the University of Texas - Austin.

-Leadership / Awards Texas Tech University: Currently, Hampton is Chair of the newly formed Department of Personal Financial Planning at TTU.
+Leadership / Awards Texas Tech University: Currently, Hampton is Chairperson of the newly formed Department of Personal Financial Planning at TTU.
 Over the past fiften years, Vickie has been active on national boards serving on the Certified Financial Planner (CFP) Board of Governors, the CFP Board of Examiners, the Board of Trustees for the American College, and the Academy of Financial Services Board.
 She chaired the 1999 CFP Board Job Analysis Committee and was on the steering committee for the AFS and CFP Board Model Financial Planning Curriculum Project.
 More recently Hampton served on the 2011 CFP Curriculum and Instruction Working Group.

 Recent Publications: Salter, J., Hampton, V., Winchester, D., Katz, D., Evensky, H. (accepted for publication, 2011).
 Entry level financial planning practice analysis: Preparing students to hit the ground running.
 Financial Services Review.